LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 <img class="fancyimage" width="750" src="img/maven/image_16.png">

-For the next [Configuring Maven](#configure-maven) step, you will need the **Bot ID**.
+For the next [Configuring Conversation Orchestrator](#configure-maven) step, you will need the **Bot ID**.
 For DialogFlow, this is called the *projectId*.
 For Watson, this is called the *Workspace ID*.

-### Configure Maven
+### Configure Conversation Orchestrator

-Now that you have set up LiveEngage, and connected your bot(s), you need to link these bots to Maven so they can be suggested in the Recommended Actions Widget.
+Now that you have set up LiveEngage, and connected your bot(s), you need to link these bots to Conversation Orchestrator so they can be suggested in the Recommended Actions Widget.

-#### Log in to Maven
+#### Log in to Conversation Orchestrator

-Log in to Maven with your LiveEngage credentials and then navigate to Maven Assist > Recommended Actions - Automations.
+Log in to Conversation Orchestrator with your LiveEngage credentials and then navigate to Agent Assist > Recommended Actions - Automations.

 #### Add the bots

-Now use the interface to add the bots to Maven.
-This enables Maven to suggest these bots based on customers’ utterances, and add them to the conversation.
+Now use the interface to add the bots to Conversation Orchestrator.
+This enables Conversation Orchestrator to suggest these bots based on customers’ utterances, and add them to the conversation.

 1. Click the Add bot button to add a new bot